IKEA to buy remaining stake in shopping centres company

 The acquisition of the 51 percent stake in the business that owns centres in Sweden and Finland from IKEA's founding family means all IKEA-centered shopping centres are now fully owned by one company.

-An IKEA Group spokeswoman declined to reveal the price tag for the 13 shopping centres that make up the remaining stake but said their combined market value was estimated at around 1 billion euros ($1.1 billion).
+An IKEA Group spokeswoman declined to reveal the price tag for the 13 shopping centres that make up the remaining stake but said their combined market value was estimated at around 1 billion euros (734.9 million pounds).

 When the deal is concluded, IKEA Group will own and operate 58 shopping centres across 13 markets.